 Some methods use brute strength and force to gain compliance.
-While sometimes useful, these methods are not reliable against someone bigger, stronger or under the influence.
-Instead, Jiu Jitsu techniques use leverage and timing while conserving energy so that they can be successfully applied on persons larger/stronger, under the influence of alcohol/drugs or mental disorder, regardless of the officer's age, gender, size, or athletic ability.
+While sometimes useful, these methods are not reliable against someone bigger, stronger or under the influence of alcohol/drugs or mental instability.
+Instead, jiu jitsu techniques use leverage and timing while conserving energy so that they can be successfully applied on persons larger/stronger, under the influence of alcohol/drugs or mental disorder, regardless of the officer's age, gender, size, or athletic ability.

 WHO TEACHES IT?